ollama

 corresponding user prompt (otherwise it is empty), and the third column

 contains the model’s responses.
-By default, chatHistory
+By default, chatHistory is an

-empty cell array, and it is only populated while in 'chat'
+empty cell array, and it is only populated while in 'chat' mode.

 The name of the model that will be used for generating the response to the next user request.
 This is empty upon construction and it must be specified before requesting any inference from the ollama server.